srdee/CTS-API/README.md

-CTS-API
+Captains Toolkit
 =======

 ## About
+As every DH or more generally IT project, we needed a bad joke for the name.
+Scrambling together CTS and API, we opted out for CAPITainS.
+We hope you like it.

-CTS-API is providing a CTS API toolkit and python abstraction with built-in function for deployements
+Captains Toolkit is providing a CTS API toolkit and python abstraction with built-in function for deployements

 ## Support informations
 **Database**